CBzeek/Nodes/README.md

-#  Nodes - Installation scripts for crypto project servers
+#  Nodes - Installation scripts for crypto project

-This repository contain install scripts for various crypto project servers
+This repository contain install scripts for various crypto project